top of page

 Image-empty-state_edited_edited_edited_e

-The Andalusian, also known as the Pure Spanish Horse or PRE (pura raza española[1]), is a horse breed from the Iberian Peninsula, where its ancestors have lived for thousands of years.
+The Andalusian, also known as the Pure Spanish Horse or PRE (pura raza espaƱola[1]), is a horse breed from the Iberian Peninsula, where its ancestors have lived for thousands of years.
 The Andalusian has been recognized as a distinct breed since the 15th century, and its conformation has changed very little over the centuries.
 Throughout its history, it has been known for its prowess as a war horse, and was prized by the nobility.
 The breed was used as a tool of diplomacy by the Spanish government, and kings across Europe rode and owned Spanish horses.
 During the 19th century, warfare, disease and crossbreeding reduced herd numbers dramatically, and despite some recovery in the late 19th century, the trend continued into the early 20th century.
 Exports of Andalusians from Spain were restricted until the 1960s, but the breed has since spread throughout the world, despite their low population.
 In 2010, there were more than 185,000 registered Andalusians worldwide.
-Isadoro was imported for Spain as a 4 year old.
-He is a Level 2 dressage horse and lived in Texas for most of his career.
-He is now owned and showed by 12 year old Maddy Gatrel.
+The Diaz family are very proud of the talented Andalusian horses who are part of their family.

 Stall Barn Tours & Breed Showcase